SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 **Guidelines**: Applicants should submit a one‐ or two‐page proposal focusing on projects that relate to **real estate**, urban and economic development, ESG, housing, **the built environment**, or history, culture, and preservation.
 Research relating to  social considerations and poverty amelioration are welcome.
 A brief budget proposal and a current resume should accompany all submissions.

+##  Draft

+To whom it may concern,

+We are at a point where those likely to read this proposal have long ago reached the consensus that as a society we will need to prepare our built environment for drastic changes caused by climate change.
+We know that if in 28 years if sea level has risen by `X feet` as was predicted this month in the realease of the the `Insert source here,` and `storms are worse un-fun fact` one thing that is crystal clear is that we will need to build flood mitigation infrastrucutre.
+What however is far from clear is exactly what this infrastructure will look like.

+I am writing to this board to seek funding to study what I find one of the most intriguing examples of flood infrastructure, Rabalder Skate Park in Roskilde, Denmark.
+Rabalder

+I see this reasearch at Rabalder Skatepark to be the starting point for my Urban Planning thesis on the connections between building climate resilient architecture and robust networks for play.

+One thing we can know for certain is that in the coming years, we need to

+As we barrel towards a startling new reality

 ## Introduction
 1. We need to build more flood infrastructure